shivamm2606/shivamm2606/README.md

 ## ⚡ Fun Facts

-- 🐛 I debug with `console.log` — no shame
+- 🐛 I debug with `console.log` simple, effective
-- ☕ Coffee + lo-fi = peak productivity
+- 🗂️ I have 23 open tabs and yes… every single one is “important”
-- 🌱 Best ideas come from problems I've faced myself
+- 🌱 I build solutions to problems that annoys me first
-- 🎯 Goal: Build something 10,000 people actually use
+- 🎯 Goal: Build something people actually use

 ---